 Welcome you to our website.
 Whether you're a first-time visitor looking for information About Us or About Quakers, or a member checking the Events Calendar, we're glad you're here.
 Please explore our site, including the Community Pages, and we hope you find all the information you're seeking.
 If you have any questions or questions, please take advantage of our Contact Us Page.

 The Calendar Page has our scheduled events (many with a linked map) and the Events Page provides a general description of our recurring events.
 You can get to the Events Calendar Page by clicking on the calendar image on the left.

-02: Tuesday.
-2019 Westheimer Peace Symposium: The Opioid Crisis: Addressing Addiction Through a Social Justice Lens.
-Join us at Wilmington College for the Westheimer Peace Symposium on Tuesday, October 1, 2019.
+02: Tuesday: 10am.
+2019 Westheimer Peace Symposium: Water Justice with Winona LaDuke.
+Join us at Wilmington College for the Westheimer Peace Symposium on Tuesday, October 1, 2019 to address the relationship between Peace and the Environment through Water Justice.
+A full day of programming beginning at 10am.
 For all of the information, please see the Westheimer Peace Symposium Website.

 06: Sunday: World Quaker Day.
 FWCC invites people to join Quakers around the world for the 5th annual World Quaker Day.
 Celebrating all expressions of Quaker Worship.
 For more information, see the World Quaker Day Website.